Debug Your Project

 Setting and Clearing Breakpoints

-When debugging, we would like to be able to stop the application at critical lines of code and then examine the state of specific variables, memory and registers / peripherals.
-To do so we are using breakpoints.
-They provide a convenient way to quickly get to and halt the application at specific line.
+When debugging, you often need to pause the application at critical points in the code to examine the state of specific variables, memory, registers and peripherals.
+To achieve this, you can use breakpoints, which provide a convenient way to quickly halt the application at a specific line of code.

-Let’s establish two breakpoints when the state of LED changes.
-Based on the code listing above, this happens at lines 57 and 80.
-To set a breakpoint, go to the desired line and press F9 or click on the circle shown next to the line number (editor margin).
-The list of breakpoints is shown in the Breakpoints sub-window on the Run icon in the Activity Bar on the side of Visual Studio Code.
+For example, establish two breakpoints where the state of LED changes.
+Based on the code listing below, this happens at lines 57 and 80.
+To set a breakpoint, go to the desired line and press F9 or click on the circle shown next to the line number in the editor margin.
+The list of breakpoints appears in the Breakpoints sub-window under the Run icon in the Activity Bar on the side of Visual Studio Code.

 _images/breakpoint.png